mdekermadec/ezdb/README.md

 EzDB allow you to do the first 90% of query with a simple and easy to use PHP API and let you use regular SQL for the rest.

+It is build with performance in mind and can bu used with heavy load services.

 Why ?
 -------

-1 - SQL is not a bad language and should not avoid at all cost.
+-	SQL is not a bad language and should not avoid at all cost.
-2 – Developpers are lazy and write too simple query is anoying.
+-	Developpers are lazy and write too simple query is anoying.

 Requirement :
 -------